-- Member OUS README: This ASCII file contains a description of the main actions, categories and files of data at the Member OUS level.
-It may also contain a brief description of the project and the data quality. - product: These files are the FITS images produced in the QA2 process, including both calibrator and science target images. - auxiliary: This includes the calibration tables, logs, quality assessment plots, and scripts. - raw data: These are the ALMA Science Data Model (ASDM) files.
+- product: These files are the FITS images produced in the QA2 process, including both calibrator and science target images. - auxiliary: The auxiliary files include the calibration tables, logs, quality assessment plots, and scripts. - raw data: These are the ALMA Science Data Model (ASDM) files.
 Each file contains the raw data for one EB.
-These files include QA2 Pass and QA2 Semi-pass data. - raw (semipass): ASDM files for QA0 Semi-pass data. - external: These are files produced by external groups and could include enhanced visibility data or advanced user-created images.
+These files include QA2 Pass and QA2 Semi-pass data. - raw (semipass): These ASDM files contain the QA0 Semi-pass data. - external: These are files produced by external groups and could include enhanced visibility data or advanced user-created images.

 The archive shows all of the raw data for Member OUSs that are labelled either QA2 Pass or QA2 Semipass.
 These data are distributed with a script for calibration, calibration tables and quality assurance imaging products.
-A Member OUS may also contain "raw (semipass)" data, which are QA0 Semi-pass EBs that did not
+A Member OUS may also contain "raw (semipass)" data, which are QA0 Semi-pass EBs that did not fulfil the quality assurance requirements but could still be at least partially calibrated and potentially used for science.
+Hence, QA0 Semi-pass raw data are also included in the archive, although no scripts or image products are generated for these data.